Should You Follow the 20/10 Rule for Debt Management?

 Many people find it helpful to have a rule or guideline to stick to when it comes to budgeting.
-For example, it may be easier to know that you should only spend 1/3 of your income on your mortgage payment.
+For example, it may be easier to know that you should only spend a third of your income on your mortgage payment.
 These types of guidelines can help you make consistently reasonable financial decisions.
 When it comes to taking on debt, some people stick to the 20/10 rule.

 The 20/10 rule defines how much of your annual and monthly take home pay should go toward your consumer debt payments.
 The rule is helpful in helping you quickly decide whether you're spending too much on debt payments.

 There are two parts of the 20/10 rule.
-The first part applies your annual income.
+The first part applies to your annual income.
 When you take into account all your consumer debt, your borrowing should be no more than 20 percent of your annual income after taxes.
 So if you bring home $80,000 per year, your total debt shouldn't be more than $16,000.

 The second part considers your monthly income.
 Your monthly consumer debt payments should equal no more than 10% of your monthly net income.
 If you bring home $5,000 for example, your monthly debt payments shouldn't be more than $500.

 Applying the 20/10 Rule to Your Finances

-It can be easier to start with your monthly after-tax income since it's printed on your check stub or deposited into your account each month.
+Start with your monthly after-tax income is easier since it's printed on your check stub or deposited into your account each month.
 Multiply that amount by 10 percent or .10.
 That's the amount you should spend on debt payments each month according to the 20/10 rule.

 Now, total your monthly consumer debt payments.
 Is it more than 10 percent of your monthly after-tax income?
-If so, it could explain any financial strain you're currently experiencing.
+If so, this could explain any financial strain you're currently experiencing.

 Multiply your monthly after-tax income by 12 to get your annual after-tax income.
 Then, multiply that amount by 20 percent or .20.
 The total of your outstanding consumer debt shouldn't be higher than that number.

 Should You Follow It?